 - M Series (M100 and M200/M201).
-Micronet's M-Series is a powerful, yet highly economical line of products, designed to enable versatile vehicle cabin-mounted rugged computer MRM applications.
+Micronet's M-Series is a powerful, yet highly economical line of products, designed to enable versatile cabin mounted rugged computer MRM applications.
 The M-Series is based on ThreadX, an advanced embedded, multithreading real time operating system.
 In the framework of the M-Series, Micronet offers two standard configurations: fixed mounted and detachable.
-A DTK and SDK are available, for independent integration and application development. - Net-960CE.
-The Net-960E, based on Microsoft Windows CE, includes a range of features, rugged fixed-mount enclosure, advanced electronics and an open Microsoft-standards-based development environment that is highly versatile and scalable.
+A developer tool kit and software development kit are available, for independent integration and application development. - Net-960CE.
+The Net-960E, based on Microsoft Windows CE, includes a range of features, rugged fixed-mount enclosure, advanced electronics and an open Microsoftstandards-based development environment that is highly versatile and scalable.
 The Net-960E is used for a variety of applications: driver log, interactive messaging, dispatch, status and form based reports.
 It offers connectivity through 2 RS-232 ports and I/Os to vehicle sensors.
 It also supports external peripherals, such as driver ID touch button, swipe card, bar-code wand and PS/2 keyboard interface.
 The Net-960E model has been superseded by the M-Series.